 Crew participates in the WMIRA (Washington Metro Interscholastic Rowing Association).

-Ice Hockey competes in the Women's Ice Hockey League of the Mid-Atlantic (WIHLMA) and the Maryland Scholastic Hockey League (MSHL).
+Ice Hockey competes in the Maryland Scholastic Hockey League (MSHL).

 Middle School Program

-Middle school athletics focuses on teamwork and sportsmanship, health and safety, responsibility and accountability, and building meaningful relationships.
-At this level, an effort is made to offer athletes on interscholastic teams equal playing time.
+Middle School Athletics focuses on teamwork and sportsmanship, health and safety, responsibility and accountability, and building meaningful relationships.

-All Middle School students are required to participate in Physical Education during the school day.
+All Middle School students are required to participate in Physical Education/Athletics during the school day.
 Each season, Middle School students gather to choose one activity from a wide range of competitive (interscholastic team) and non-competitive (individual or fitness-oriented) options.
 Athletics is held three out of five days.

 Lower School Athletics Program

 The Lower School Physical Education program is designed to provide opportunities for students to experience a wide variety of activities which aid in developing perceptual and kinesthetic ability.
 Physical education class in grades three through five is specifically designed to increase fitness and develop bilateral coordination in large and small muscle groups.
 In grade six, student review the basic skills learned in grades three through five and begin intramural sports competitions.